shaundavidpr/shaundavidpr/README.md

 - ❓ Ask me about anything related to python, AI, ML etc etc  and related technologies.....
 I may know a thing or two

-- ⚡ Fun fact: My veins run with chai😂
+- ⚡ Fun fact: Chai runs through my veins😂

 ## Connect with me
 <div align="center">